hypermodeinc/modus-recipes/rag/rag-mdfiles/README.md

 We are using a simple strategy consisting of splitting the markdown files based on headers level 1 to 5.

-Each chunk is identified using the document identifier followed by the chunk hierarchy in the document.

 ### storage and embeddings
+Each Page is strored as a hierarchy of Sections and chuncks.

-Each chunk is added to an hypermode `collection`.
+Each chunk is added to Dgraph as a
-The collection applies an embedding function to associate a vector with the chunk content.
+An embedding is computed for with every chunck.
 The embedding function uses the model `minilm`.
-The collection and the model `minilm` are both declared in the manifest file (hypermode.json).

 ### context generation

 When receiving a question, we compute a vector embedding and search for the most similar document chunk.
-We build a context by aggregating the content of all chunk's parent recursively.
+We build a context by aggregating the content of the chunck, the parent section and all section 'above' in the document.
 The idea here, is that a piece of text (chunk) in, let's say, a Header 3 section of a document is better understood when considering the text of the associated Header 2 and Header 1 sections of the markdown file.
 This `parent context` is a good tradeoff between the chunk content only and the complete document that could be large.

 ### response generation